nteract/content-guide/writing-email-newsletters.md

 # Writing Email Newsletters

-We send a lot of email ourselves, and we follow our own best practices to set an example for users.
-But as devices shrink and the inbox evolves, our oldest tip is still the most important: Only send when you have something to say.

 At nteract, we send a monthly newsletter that keeps our community aware of the going-ons and plans of the community.

 ## Guidelines

-Email newsletters generally follow the style points outlined in the [Voice and tone](/02-voice-and-tone.html.md) and [Grammar and mechanics](/04-grammar-and-mechanics.html.md) sections.
+Email newsletters generally follow the style points outlined in the [Voice and tone](voice-and-tone.md) and [Grammar and mechanics](grammar-and-mechanics.md) sections.
 Here are some additional considerations.

 ### Consider all elements